Michedev/bitday-wallpaper-changer/README.md

 # bitday-wallpaper-changer-kde
-Python script file that changes automatically the wallpaper of your KDE desktop Follow the instruction to make work the script:
+Python script file that changes automatically the wallpaper of your KDE desktop.
+It requires Python 3.5 due to subprocess.run method mainly.
+Follow the instruction to make work the script:
 - Go to http://www.bitday.me/download/ and download the zip of your desktop resolution.
 - Extract all the archive under Pictures folder